vy-deps/cmake-shader-compiler/README.md

 # spirv-generate

-CMake stuff to generate spirv for shaders into shaders.cpp/hpp files.
+CMake stuff to generate glsl/hlsl object files for shaders and embed them into shaders.cpp/hpp files.

 ## Requirements